 Our Animals

 The Balsam Mountain Trust provides care, love, and training to a collection of animals- most being native to Western North Carolina.
 These ambassador animals help bring life to our environmental education programs at schools, libraries, and other regional public facilities.
 It should be noted that these animals are not pets and have an essential role to play in educating our community about the species that call Western North Carolina home.
-These animals come to us, by and large, from wildlife rehabilitation facilities, where they are deemed unable to be returned back to the wild.
+These animals come to us, by and large, from wildlife rehabilitation facilities, where they are deemed unable to return back to the wild.

 Click on the tabs below to learn more about each of our animals’ stories and some natural history!